• Home

 Fortune Centre’s magic lies in its unique identity.
 While most buildings in the area have modernized, it has proudly retained its old-world charm.
 Its location on Middle Road, just a short walk from Bencoolen MRT station and Waterloo Street, places it at the edge of the bustling Orchard Road shopping district.
 This makes it a surprising and welcome escape from the commercial frenzy.

 What truly sets the Fortune Centre food scene apart is its dual personality.
-On one hand, it is arguably the most important hub for vegetarian restaurants Singapore has to offer, with a strong presence on the first four floors.
+On one hand, it is arguably the most important hub for vegetarian food and restaurants Singapore has to offer, with a strong presence on the first four floors.
 On the other, it is a treasure trove of affordable and delicious local food, served up by hawkers who have been perfecting their craft for decades.
 Many eateries here offer a no frills, casual dining experience that emphasizes simplicity and affordability.

 Whether you are craving hearty dishes like chicken rice and salted egg chicken, or looking to enjoy fresh pasta and authentic cacio e pepe, Fortune Centre has something for everyone.
 The presence of nearby temples also contributes to the popularity of the vegetarian restaurants, making it a vibrant food destination at all times of the day.
 For those who appreciate a good tea to accompany their meals, many eateries here offer a selection of refreshing drinks, enhancing the overall dining experience.